 It is pretty easy to make, but it requires a kitchen torch.
 Which I do not have.

-I could have just left the frosting un-toasted, but no I needed the warm toasty marshmallow to complete my s’more.
-I know I could have just toasted a real marshmallow and called it a day and if that is what you want to do I have no problem with that.
-It’s easier and am sure pretty dang delicious too, but I had to do the frosting…..
+I could have just left the frosting un-toasted, but no, I needed the warm toasty marshmallow to complete my s’more.
+I know I could have just toasted a real marshmallow and called it a day.
+And if that’s what you want to do I have no problem with that.
+But I had to do the frosting…..

 So I found a long-handled lighter (you know, one of those grill lighters or large candle lighters) and spent a good five minutes on each cup or cupcake or whatever you want to call them.

 But, I can’t really recommend it since it took me forever.

 Although like I said, it was so worth it!

 If you want to make things super duper easy though, just toast some marshmallows and throw them on top.
 Whatever you do, make the warm chocolate ganache.
 It is just some chocolate, milk or cream and lots of vanilla, but it is good.

 Oh, and I heard some buzz around the internet that tomorrow is national S’mores days.
 I don’t know this for sure since I do not really follow those national food days, but if it is then you kind of have to make these.

 It’s a National day after all.

 Ah….(just checked) tomorrow, Saturday, August 10th, is indeed National S’mores Day.